google/WebFundamentals/src/content/en/tools/workbox/guides/storage-quota.md

 towards your quota usage.

-You can quickly use up much more quota than you'd anticipate once you start caching opaque responses, so the best practice is to use `workbox.expiration.Plugin` with `maxEntries`, and potentially `purgeOnQuotaError`, configured appropriately.
+You can quickly use up much more quota than you'd anticipate once you start caching opaque responses, so the best practice is to use `workbox.expiration.ExpirationPlugin` with `maxEntries`, and potentially `purgeOnQuotaError`, configured appropriately.